 eSpatial is a sales mapping software that provides a wealth of features to help you with your sales territory mapping.
 In turn, optimized sales territories can increase sales, reduce costs and more.
 They include:

-- Always up to date maps: Continuous data updating through integration with Salesforce CRMs or automatic data uploading.
+- Always up-to-date maps: Continuous data updating through integration with Salesforce CRMs or automatic data uploading.

 - Granular territory building and analysis: Dig into the details of your sales territory maps with eSpatial's third-party boundary and demographic statistics.

-- Create fair and efficient territories: Balance your territories based on criteria like population, number of accounts, pipeline value and more.
+- Create fair and efficient territories: Balance your territories based on criteria like population, number of accounts, pipeline value, and more.

-- Communicate clearly with your team: Use customizable styling and labeling for easy to understand maps and territories.
+- Communicate clearly with your team: Use customizable styling and labeling for easy-to-understand maps and territories.

 - Maximize sales performance: Choose the ideal prospects and clients to visit with advanced filtering.

-- Save time and work efficiently: Plan the most efficient route for field sales rep to maximize their time on the road.
+- Save time and work efficiently: Plan the most efficient route for a field sales rep to maximize their time on the road.